polimi-cmls-2024/CMLS_Project2024_SYMFesizer/README.md

 In the project are implemented a chorus, a phaser, a compressor and a panner as effects and the connection with Supercollider, that sends OSCmessage to JUCE.
 ### Processing
+The GUI is developed by the use of Processing.
+For the setup you need to install the following libraries: "G4P", "ControlP5" and "oscP5".
+You can find them directly inside the software, in the "Tools" menu.
+From the GUI you can choose the chords you want to play on the MIDI keybord and also add and controlls each effect performed by JUCE.